The Bachelor (American TV series) season 26: Casting and contestants

 In August 2021, it was reported that men from The Bachelorette who had been considered for the lead role were Tyler Cameron and Mike Johnson from season 15; Ben Smith from season 16; and Greg Grippo, Andrew Spencer and Michael Allio from season 17.
 Spencer and Allio eventually went on to compete in season 8 of Bachelor in Paradise.

 On September 15, 2021, media outlets reported that Clayton Echard was named the Bachelor.
 The next day, the production crew was reported in his hometown of Eureka, Missouri filming footage for this upcoming season, just one week after the filming of season 18 had concluded.
 Echard was officially announced as The Bachelor on November 30, 2021.

 On September 28, 2021, it was announced that season five bachelor Jesse Palmer would host the season, replacing former host Chris Harrison.
 Harrison departed the franchise in June following backlash after his support for Rachael Kirkconnell, the winner of the previous season, whose photos resurfaced of her attending an Antebellum South-themed party.

 Notable contestants include Hurricane Sandy survivor Daria Rose; Denver Broncos cheerleader Gabby Windey, who is the ex-girlfriend of The Bachelorette and Bachelor in Paradise contestant Dean Unglert; Olympic sprinter Marlena Wesh, who represented Haiti at the 2012 Summer Olympics; Miss Virginia USA 2020 and Miss USA 2020 competitor Susie Evans; Miss South Carolina Teen 2015 and top 10 finalist at Miss America's Outstanding Teen 2016 Sarah Hamrick; Miss Teen America 2013 Lindsay Dobbs; and Oppenheim Group realtor Kate Gallivan, who appeared in the series Selling Sunset.

-This season was the first one to have a contestant that was coached by Bachelor Clues (Chad Kultgen) of the Game of Roses podcast.
-The identity of the contestant is unknown.

 Filming and development

-The season reverted to its standard production format and initial filming location in Agoura Hills, California.
-This was the first season that the crew filmed at the Villa de la Vina mansion, also known as The Bachelor Mansion, since season 24.
-The previous season of this show and seasons 16 and 17 of The Bachelorette were filmed in a bio-secure bubble zone, while season 18 of The Bachelorette took place mostly in the United States with limited travel, due to the COVID-19 pandemic.

-Filming began on September 29, 2021, on its traditional production schedule with interstate and international travel throughout the season.
+Filming began on September 29, 2021, at The Bachelor mansion in Agoura Hills, California, marking the return to the mansion for the first time since the twenty-fourth season.
 Filming was reported in Houston, Texas at NRG Stadium; in October 2021 in Iceland in November 2021; at Harpa Concert Hall in Reykjavík; and at Ingólfsskáli Viking Restaurant in Ölfus.
-Additionally, the season includes visits to the Canadian provinces of Ontario, Croatia and Austria.
+Additionally, the season includes visits to Toronto, Ontario, Hvar, Croatia and Vienna, Austria.
+Croatia and Iceland were initially planned to visit in the sixteenth season of The Bachelorette, however, plans were cancelled at the start of the COVID-19 pandemic due to travel restrictions.

+Actresses Hilary Duff and Nicole Eggert, comedians Ziwe Fumudoh and Russell Peters, former Bachelorettes Kaitlyn Bristowe and Becca Kufrin, Houston Texans players Jonathan Greenard and Kamu Grugier-Hill, and musicians Restless Road and Chris de Burgh made guest appearances this season.